 Whilst this decision limits flavour choices, it’s saved us a lot of money.
 Plus, in my case, I told those who were in favor of a second unit they were on their own to make the pizza and suddenly, they were fine with the free-from versions I was making 😂😂

 Air Fryers are also very popular right now, and an overlooked source of cross contact/contamination.
 In our home, specific allergens are never in the air fryer, though truth be told, we don’t use it often.
 Turns out I don’t like it (or we got a bad one).

-When we purchased our first one, even though it clearly said not to put it in the dishwasher, I did it anyways.
+When I purchased the first Vitamix, even though it clearly said not to put the container in the dishwasher, I did it anyways.
 I saw the potential for cross contact and was being proactive.
 Guess what happened?
 It broke the Vitamix.

 I called them, and the lady asks about the dishwasher.
 I say yes and tell her why.
 She was super sympathetic to the situation but confirmed there’s a reason you don’t put the container in the dishwasher.
 They were kind enough to replace the container and extend a discount on a second container purchase.